Richard Abel (cultural historian): Research

 Although starting out in comparative literature, Abel's interests gradually shifted to film studies.
 In 1984, he published his first monograph, French Cinema: The First Wave, 1915-1929 (Princeton University Press).
 This ground-breaking history offers a reassessment of the forces operating in the French film industry, the development of narrative film genres, and the rise of an alternate cinema network to support avant-garde films.

 As a follow-up, he edited a two-volume anthology on French Film Theory and Criticism, 1907-1939 (Princeton University Press, 1988).
-Recovering a neglected moment in French cultural history, these anthologies compiled a rich selection of nearly one hundred and fifty important texts, most of them never before available in English.
-Drawing on extensive archival research, The Ciné Goes to Town: French Cinema, 1896-1914 (University of California Press, 1994) is an invaluable, richly detailed history of France's early world-wide prominence and is the fullest account in English.
+Recovering a neglected moment in French cultural history, these anthologies compiled a diverse selection of nearly one hundred and fifty important texts, most of them not previously available in English.
+Drawing on extensive archival research, The Ciné Goes to Town: French Cinema, 1896-1914 (University of California Press, 1994) is a detailed history of France's early world-wide prominence and is the fullest account in English.

 Abel then published two studies on how American cinema eclipsed the economic and cultural predominance of French cinema in the U.S. The first, The Red Rooster Scare: Making Cinema American, 1900-1910 by (University of California Press, 1999) argues that Pathé 'Red Rooster' films made 'going to the movies' popular in vaudeville houses and nickelodeons until they were labelled 'foreign' as cinema became Americanized.
 The second study, Americanizing the Movies and 'Movie-Mad' Audiences (University of California Press, 2006), shows how the production of certain genres, along with distribution and exhibition practices, came to play a significant role in the construction of American identity in the pre-WWI period.

 Following those two nation-focused books, Abel turned to more specific studies.
 Menus for Movie Land: Newspapers and the Emergence of American Film Culture, 1913-1916 (University of California, 2006), argues that newspaper pages, articles, and reviews (many written by women) negotiated among national, regional, and local interests to shape fans' ephemeral experience of moving-going.